raihannishat/PostgreSQL-And-MongoDB-EFCore-Provider/README.md

 Since those repositories don't need explicit disposal, simply clearing the _repositories dictionary as you currently do is sufficient.

 ### [2] Disposing the DbContext
-_context.DisposeConnection(); is correctly used to dispose of the database context's connection.
+_context.Dispose(); is correctly used to dispose of the database context's connection.

 ### [3] Suppressing Finalization
 GC.SuppressFinalize(this); is correctly used to prevent the finalizer from running since the cleanup is already handled.